brodybits/mbflow/README.md

 components or within existing components.

 Certain Node.js functions, such as http server listen(), will block the main program flow.
-In this case, the main program can put (or post?) a control command into the server object and it will block while the server object is listening.
+In this case, the main program can post a control command into the server object and it will block while the server object is listening.
 Whenever the server function send calls a server object callback, and the callback posts the message into a mailbox, the listener will be able to handle the message and send it on.